Deletion (removal) from roll

 All schools, academies, independent schools and alternative providers must comply with the Education (Pupil Registration) (England) (Amendment) Regulations 2016 if they want to delete a child’s name from their admissions register, in other words, to remove a child from roll.

 In addition, schools must inform the local authority of all deletions from roll except where the pupil has completed the final year of education normally provided by that school (for example years 6 or 11).
 This must be no later than the time at which the pupil’s name is deleted from the register.
 In Birmingham, schools should use the pupil movement form on the school’s portal to notify the local authority of a deletion.
-Please contact School Admissions for more details.
+Contact School Admissions for more details.

 Schools should be aware that deleting a child’s from the admissions register outside of the Regulations is an offence in law.
 It can also be seen as ‘off rolling’ by Ofsted leading to a negative inspection outcome.